scohe001/Map/README.md

 ###How We'll Do It

-Each item in a map is actual the conjunction of two items, possibly of different types!
+Each item in a map is actually the conjunction of two items, possibly of different types!
 You can think of a map item as a Key/Value pair, where we access the value by querying with the key.

 I gave you a bit of a kickstart by already giving you a Pair struct.
 You'll notice that we have **two** template types, that's because, like in the example above, the key and value are allowed to be of different types.